 Mr Rue is a Chartered Accountant and holds a Bachelor of Business Studies and a Diploma in Professional Accounting.

-Justin Forsell is responsible for all nbn's legal services and its company secretariat and FOI functions.
-His responsibilities include all major transactions, dispute management and litigation, legal analysis and advice work, plus governance support.
+Justin Forsell is responsible for all nbn's legal services, its company secretariat, FOI and security functions.
+His responsibilities include all major transactions, dispute management and litigation, legal analysis and advice work, security, privacy and governance support.

 An experienced legal practitioner with over 18 year’s in-house experience, Mr Forsell joined nbn in March 2010 as the Chief Legal Counsel.